 Why use oil based primer?

-Some stains and paints can bleed through ordinary water based primers so using an oil based primer stops the bleeding, and oil based primers can fix minor imperfections in the surface area creating a smoother and more uniform look to the finished product.
-Oil based primers also decrease the amount of finish paint you need and they help decrease the length of time it takes for the finish paint to dry.
+Some stains and paints can bleed through ordinary water based primers so using an oil based primer stops the bleeding, and this can fix minor imperfections in the surface area creating a smoother and more uniform look to the finished product. this primers also decrease the amount of finish paint you need and they help decrease the length of time it takes for the finish paint to dry.

 Can you use oil based Kilz with latex paint?